-Running test suits sometimes involves overheads, because every time a test suit is executed, the whole environment (for example, the entire environment for applications) should be reloaded.
+Running test suits sometimes involves overheads, because every time a test suit is executed, the whole environment should be reloaded.
 You can avoid it using the Zeus server, which loads the environment only once.

 With the Zeus server running in the background, you have a choice to execute any testing script using the Zeus server, or locally.

 Make sure that Zeus server is launched using IntelliJ IDEA and is running in the background.